-When you reschedule your payments on an order for the second or third time, a $5 fee is added to your next upcoming payment.
-Since we notify you of the fee before you reschedule your installments, there is not a way for you to remove the fee.
+When you reschedule your payments on an order for the second or third time, a fee* is added to your next upcoming payment.
+Since we notify you of the fee before you reschedule your installments, there is no way to remove the fee.
 Learn more about rescheduling here.

-If we aren't able to process a payment (often either because a card expired or there are not sufficient funds within the account), a $10 fee is added to that payment.
-However, this fee can be waived automatically if you successfully pay off the payment within 48 hours of the failure.
+If we aren't able to process a payment (often because a card has expired or there are not sufficient funds within the account), a fee* is added to that payment.
+However, this fee can be waived automatically if you successfully resolve the payment within 48 hours** of the failure.
 Learn more about failed payments here.

 Any Fee Charged Separately

 If you see a separate fee tied to Sezzle on the statement from your bank or credit card company, that's most likely a fee they have charged.
 This typically happens when there were not enough funds available for the transaction.
-Sometimes called an "overdraft," "courtesy," or "NSF fee," they commonly are around $30 but can be larger than $50.
-If you see one of those fees on your account, please reach out to your financial institution directly - they are the only ones that can see the fee and will be the only ones who can explain why it was charged.
+Sometimes called an "overdraft," "courtesy," or "NSF fee," these are commonly around $30 but can be larger than $50.
+If you see one of these fees on your account, please reach out to your financial institution directly—they are the only ones who can see the fee and will be the only ones who can explain why it was charged.

 *Fees may not be applicable to shoppers in certain regions—please review our user agreement for more information.
 Where imposed, fee amounts are determined by individual state regulations and will reflect accordingly on your Sezzle account upon reschedule or failed payment.